 GeneCards Summary for TTR Gene

 TTR (Transthyretin) is a Protein Coding gene.
 Diseases associated with TTR include Amyloidosis, Hereditary, Transthyretin-Related and Hyperthyroxinemia, Dystransthyretinemic.
-Among its related pathways are Signaling by GPCR and Degradation of the extracellular matrix.
+Among its related pathways are Signaling by GPCR and HIV Life Cycle.
 Gene Ontology (GO) annotations related to this gene include identical protein binding and hormone activity.
 An important paralog of this gene is URAD.

 UniProtKB/Swiss-Prot Summary for TTR Gene

 Thyroid hormone-binding protein.
 Probably transports thyroxine from the bloodstream to the brain.